Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 ## Courses I took

-For my first semester I was quite exciter and maybe overloaded my schedule a bit, I enrolled into 6 courses and was forced to do 2 orientation realted courses (something which I could have lived without :)
+For my first semester I was quite exciter and maybe overloaded my schedule a bit, I enrolled into 6 courses and was forced to do 2 orientation related courses (something which I could have lived without :)

 My courses that I chose were
 - CyberSecurity 1